 Her response to this setback was as emphatic as it was impressive.
 Starting in Miami, Williams embarked on a 34-match winning streak - the longest of her career - to dominate a clay court season that would bring four titles, culminating in a second French Open triumph.

 On the back of this run, Williams headed to Wimbledon as an overwhelming favorite.
 But, in the biggest upset in a fortnight of upsets, Williams was undone over three dramatic sets by a truly inspired performance from the big-serving Sabine Lisicki in the fourth round.

 This upset only appeared a whet the American's appetite for more silverware as she embarked upon an unusually busy second half of the season.
 Back on the clay, she won in Bastad, before tuning up for the US Open with victory in Toronto and a runner-up finish to Azarenka in Cincinnati.

 This busy schedule did not seem to harm her chances in New York as she cruised into the final without dropping a set.

-Here she faced Victoria Azarenka, and, fittingly, in a meeting of the WTA's two standout performers, they served up the year's best match.
-Eventually, it was Serena who prevailed, staging the most remarkable of final set recoveries to end the most remarkable of summers.
+Here she faced Azarenka, and, fittingly, in a meeting of the WTA's two standout performers, they served up the year's highest-quality match.
+Eventually, though, it was Serena who prevailed to add a second major to this most remarkable of seasons.